wddabc/shepherd/README.md

             for param4 in ['relu', 'tanh', 'sigmoid']:
                 param4_str = ' --param4 %s' % str(param4)
                 id += 1
-                command = header_pattern % env + param2_str + param3_str + param4_str
+                command = cmd_base + param2_str + param3_str + param4_str
-                env.u_job_handler.submit([command], str(id))
+                SPD().submit([command], str(id))

 ```

-This snippet is already in the `fabfile.py` of this repo, the basic idea is just generating the python command strings (5 * 4  * 3 = 60 combinations) and submit to the `job_handler`.
+This snippet is already in the `experiment.py` of this repo, the basic idea is just generating the python command strings (5 * 4  * 3 = 60 combinations) and submit to the `SPD()`.
 Then run:

-		fab --set=u_task_spec=example exp1
+		python shepherd.py exp1-foo

-in the command line, where `u_task_spec=example` sets the name of the task.
-It will run all the experiments and store everything into a new creates folder named `job/exp1_example`, which includes 8 folders.
+in the command line, where `foo`, which is after the hyphen, sets the name of the task.
+It will run all the experiments and store everything into a new creates folder named `job/exp1-foo`, which includes 8 folders.
 In this example, only 3 of them are used, `script` stores the all the scripts generated, `std` stores all the system outputs, `src` is a copy of the current code you are running.

 If this command is executed on the cluster, it will submit 60 jobs to the cluster instead.
-In  `job/exp1_example`, there will be an additional script starts with `kill_` in case you submit these jobs by mistake and want kill all of them.
+In  `job/exp1-foo`, there will be an additional script starts with `info-` which includes the metadata of the submitted jobs (such as the job name, job ids, etc.).

 ### Example 2